Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 - 100% cotton cover.

-The Snuggle-Pedic Bamboo Pillow is another adjustable option for side sleepers, filled with hypoallergenic shredded memory foam.
+The original Snuggle-Pedic Bamboo Pillow is another adjustable option for side sleepers, filled with hypoallergenic shredded memory foam.
 The small pieces of foam make the pillow super soft and fluffy.

 The pillow comes wrapped in a thick bamboo cover made with Kool-Flow®, a micro vented fabric that breathes and stretches easily.
 Snuggle-Pedic uses their Kool-Flow® material to prevent an uncomfortable night of sleep.
 Customer reviews commented on this pillow’s durability and plentiful shoulder support.